15 Things To Do at The Bund (You’re Probably Missing Half)— lived here 1 year

 This is a great way to see a bit more of Shanghai with minimal effort.

-For a complete overview, here is an interactive map with all available and up-to-date hotels near the Bund:
+For a complete overview, check out my full ‘where to stay in Shanghai’ guide, where I discuss the best areas to stay in detail.
+Here is an interactive map with all available and up-to-date hotels near the Bund:

 If you’re looking for a luxurious stay, check out my 5-star hotel recommendations.
 I’ve stayed at these hotels while I was performing as a DJ.
-These hotels were included with the booking, so I was lucky enough to stay in them.
+These hotels were included in the booking, so I was lucky enough to stay there.

 Best Time to Visit the Bund